Oukaishen/PaperNotes/Generative Adversarial Nets.md

 ![GAN two nn](./pictures/GAN two nn.png)

 The generator and the Discriminator are just like two players, who are competing with each other.
-This is the reason people call this kind of method Adversarial.
+This is the reason why people call this kind of method Adversarial.

 After training, both neural networks are good, then we will use the generator network to generate new images.

+#### Deep Understanding

 #### Questions